Private Internet Access (PIA) Review 2023

 Download Speed Upload Speed Speed Reduction

-Our test results show that PIA slowed down our Web connection by 32% on average compared to the baseline speed.
+Our test results show that our PIA speeds slowed down by 30% on average compared to the baseline speed.
 Nevertheless, the service has done a great job of optimizing its servers for speed and performance.
 That said, be aware that your upload speed will be noticeably throttled if you use overly remote servers.

 Customer Support

-It’s crucial for VPN services to offer reliable customer support channels.
+It’s crucial for VPN services to offer reliable customer service.
 That's because they are highly complex technical solutions, and something can easily go wrong – which is why you need to know if help is on the way.
 Here are all the ways that PIA helps its customers.

 Pricing